OpenNebula/docs/source/administration/users_and_groups/manage_users.rst

 By default a group doesn't have any resource provider, so users won't be entitled to use any resource until explicitly added a resource provider.

-To remove resource providers within a group, use the simetric operation ''del_provider''.
+To remove resource providers within a group, use the simetric operation "del_provider".

 Primary and Secondary Groups
 ----------------------------